datalust/winston-seq/README.md

 * `serverUrl` - the URL for your Seq server's ingestion
 * `apiKey` - (optional) The [Seq API Key](https://docs.datalust.co/docs/getting-logs-into-seq#api-keys) to use
 * `onError` - Callback to execute when an error occurs within the transport
-* `handleExceptions` - (optional) Send a log [when an uncaught exception occurs](https://github.com/winstonjs/winston#handling-uncaught-exceptions-with-winston)
+* `handleExceptions` - (optional) Send an event [when an uncaught exception occurs](https://github.com/winstonjs/winston#handling-uncaught-exceptions-with-winston)
-* `handleRejections` - (optional) Send a log [when an unhandled promise rejection occurs](https://github.com/winstonjs/winston#handling-uncaught-promise-rejections-with-winston)
+* `handleRejections` - (optional) Send an event [when an unhandled promise rejection occurs](https://github.com/winstonjs/winston#handling-uncaught-promise-rejections-with-winston)

 ## Send Logs

-Send structured logs, with parameters that can be used later for filtering and analysis:
+Send structured log events, with properties that can be used later for filtering and analysis:

 ```ts
 logger.info("Hello {name}", {name: "World"});